 Takatsu is an award-winning writer of literary fiction, Wattpad Star author of 20,000 followers, poet, publisher, musician, designer, event coordinator and guest speaker from Toronto.

 In 2008, through coming-of-age story, 2009 Textnovel Reader’s Choice and Editor’s Choice “Secondhand Memories”, he pioneered the Japanese “cell phone novel” phenomenon in the English-speaking world, marking a new online literary movement globally with a remarkably unique serialized fusion of haiku-like poetic technique, visual text flow, and micro-prose storytelling.
 In 2014, his acclaimed dystopian magical realism philosophical novel, “Espresso Love” (2014) that delves into Kafkaesque systems and spiritual transcendence, won the Watty’s Award 2014, reached #1 in Science-Fiction, surpassed a readership of 1 million in several months, and has been reviewed by professors, authors and young readers alike.
 “Of Forests and Clocks and Dreams“, a visionary collection of short stories, poetry, essay, aphorism, and artwork was published by Inspiritus Press.
 In 2017, he featured in Apparatus, an anthology of experimental, gritty, surreal poetry, prose and photography by 15 contributors including B.W.
 Powe, Evan J. Hoskins, and Nikita Shorikov.
 He received the Stanley Fefferman Award in 2014 and the Babs Burggraf Award of $2500 for his short story “The Elephant Girl” in 2016.
-Forthcoming in Fall 2017 is his poetry chapbook Kawatare through Anstruther Press.
-He is currently working on a full-length poetry collection and a literary sci-fi novel, “Harbinger’s Child“.
+Released August 24, 2017, is his poetry chapbook Kawatare through esteemed Toronto-based Anstruther Press.
+He is currently working on a full-length poetry collection and a literary sci-fi novel, “Harbinger’s Child” and has a poem forthcoming in PRISM International.
 His interests are in spirituality and metaphysics in the modern electromagnetically charged cosmos, and the intersections and interactions between mediums, forms, technology and culture.

 He continues to work with Inspiritus Press to envision a cross-disciplinary arts collective and community of diverse voices, interdisciplinary collaboration, and metaphysical exploration, blurring human boundaries and barriers.
 In 2017, he founded the PEN Canada Bring the Noise Street Poetry Tour bringing over 20 poets for guerrilla pop up readings at major downtown Toronto locations, and co-founded the University Crossroads Literary Festival that bridges the gap between emerging student writers and the local publishing industry with speakers, book sales and networking opportunities.
 He also coordinates the Wattpad Literary Fiction Network and the Cell Phone Novel community.